-King Offa teaches a blend of the National Curriculum for England and our own Paragon Curriculum.
+King Offa Primary Academy teaches a blend of the National Curriculum for England and our own Paragon Curriculum.
 We hope that you find the information below useful.
-If you have any questions about our curriculum please speak to your child’s teacher or contact the school office.
+If you have any questions about our curriculum please speak to your child’s teacher or contact the School Office.

 At King Offa Primary Academy we believe in four values that underpin everything that we do.
 These values belong to every pupil, parent and member of staff and to any visitor that joins us.
 We explore these values through our learning each day and in the interactions that we have with each other.